azure-ad-b2c/samples/policies/account-linkage/Readme.md

 With Azure AD B2C an account can have multiple identities, local (username and password) or social/enterprise identity (such as Facebook or AAD).
 This Azure AD B2C sample demonstrates how to link and unlink existing Azure AD B2C account to a social identity.

+## Prerequisites
+- You can automate the pre requisites by visiting this [site](https://aka.ms/iefsetup) if you already have an Azure AD B2C tenant.
+Some policies can be deployed directly through this app via the **Experimental** menu.

+- You will require to create an Azure AD B2C directory, see the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).

+- To use the sample policies in this repo, follow the instructions here to setup your AAD B2C environment for Custom Policies [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom).

+- For any custom policy sample which makes use of Extension attributes, follow the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#create-a-new-application-to-store-the-extension-properties) and [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#modify-your-custom-policy-to-add-the-applicationobjectid).
+The `AAD-Common` Technical profile will always need to be modified to use your `ApplicationId` and `ObjectId`.

 ## How it works
 * In Azure AD B2C, **local accounts** sign-in names (user name or email address) are stored in the `signInNames` collection in the user record.
 The `signInNames` contains one or more `signInName` records that specify the sign-in names for the user.
 Each sign-in name must be unique across the tenant.